salesforce-ux/query-ast/README.md

 // Create a QueryWrapper that will be used to traverse/modify an AST let $ = createQueryWrapper(ast)

-// Calling the QueryWrapper with no arguments traverses from the top level
+// By default, the QueryWrapper is scoped to the root node
 $('item').length() // 2

 // The QueryWrapper can also be scoped to a NodeWrapper or array of NodeWrappers